Frequently Asked Questions (FAQ)

 How important are grades and test scores in the admission process for the School of Music?

 The audition or portfolio review is a large factor of your admission decision, accounting for about 80% of your final admission decision.
 This artistic decision happens first.
 Students who are admitted to the School of Music are recommended for admission to the University.
-A student can still be admitted, denied or put on the wait-list for the School of Music by the Office of Undergraduate Admission, though these circumstances are rare.
+All final decisions will be released by the Office of Undergraduate Admission.
+Please review all music admission requirements and high school course requirements.

 Am I able to take lessons if I am in the technology track for M&T or BXA?